Will My Smartphone Work in China for Data? How To Find Out

 From blocking popular sites like Facebook and Google to monitoring VoIP calls and messages, the Chinese government intrudes on every aspect of netizens’ lives.
 Use our firewall testing tool to check whether the websites you use are blocked in China.

 You can even face severe consequences for criticizing China’s political leaders, even if you make the remark in a private message to a friend.

 Using a good VPN is the best way to keep your digital activity in China private, allowing you to communicate freely with your loved ones back home.
 The VPN will also bypass censorship and geoblocks to give you unrestricted access to your favorite sites.

 By masking your IP address, a reliable VPN will make it look as though you‘re accessing the internet from outside China.
 All of your data will be encrypted to protect it from hackers and government spies.

 Be careful when you choose a VPN, however.
 The vast majority of VPN services don’t work in China.
-Our experts have compiled a comprehensive guide to VPNs for China to help you find one you can trust.
+Even the best VPNs sometimes experience temporary outages in the country due to China's always-changing restrictions.
+Our experts have compiled a comprehensive guide to the most reliable VPNs for China to help you find one you can trust.

 Most Reliable VPNs for China